nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Counts the number of days until the date of the task at `INDEX`.
 * The index refers to the index number shown in the displayed planner.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The task at index must have a date, otherwise countdown cannot be done.
+* The task at the index must have a date, otherwise countdown cannot be done.

 Examples:
 * `ls` followed by `count 4` displays the number of days left to the 4th task in the planner.